 Pinkie is ravenous, but circumstances forbid her from eating anything in Sugarcube Corner.
 Then Rainbow Dash comes to visit, and Pinkie has her for lunch, kicking off a cannibalistic rampage that only Twilight has an idea how to stop.
 (I wrote this story at the request of a friend who's a big fan of vore.)

 It was a sunny afternoon, and Pinkie Pie was rushing about the kitchen of Sugarcube Corner.
-The Cakes were away, participating in some kind of cooking show that was being filmed in Canterlot.
+The Cakes were away, participating in some kind of cooking competition in Canterlot.
 It was fancy stuff, Pinkie had been given to understand.
 However, there was a very large order of donuts that had come in just as the Cakes were about to leave, so they'd left Pinkie to fulfill it.

 Pinkie was a pink tornado as she drove dozens of donuts through the stages in parallel—mixing, shaping, decorating.
 It was enjoyable work, but she was really stung that she couldn't get away with sampling any of them.
 The order was huge and she wasn't a hundred percent sure she had enough ingredients for everything.
 Several times she had to wipe her enormous tongue about her mouth to keep her drool from leaking onto the hot donuts.